breehaqasim/Cybersecurity-Theory-Tools/dvwa-security-lab/README.md

 ### Payload Used
 Modified request parameters:

-Edited the value from 1 to 2 and also inserted new line
+Edited the value from 1 to 2

 `<input type="hidden" name="step" value="2">`

+and also inserted new line below it

 `<input type="hidden" name="passed_captcha" value="true">`